thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/08-services.desc.md

 **START DEMO 1: Singletons**

-Look at the code in the `Exercise_1` folder, turn and talk.
+Look at the code in the `Demo_1` folder.
+- add questions here.

 **END DEMO 1**